OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetMbusEncryptionKeyStatusByChannel.md

 ## GetMBusEncryptionKeyStatusByChannel request

 ### Description
-GetMbusEncryptionKeyStatusByChannel is a request to retrieve the encryption key status of a M-Bus device from an E-meter.
-The request needs the DeviceIdentification of the gateway device and a channel
+GetMbusEncryptionKeyStatusByChannel is a request to retrieve the encryption key status of an M-Bus device from an E-meter.
+The request needs the DeviceIdentification of the gateway device and a channel.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).